 There are many factors that can lead to the demise of a stairlift, none more so than the brand you chose and frequency of use.
 The average stairlift can last as much as 10 years, and in some cases, as much as 20 years.
 Regular maintenance and upkeep will naturally extend the lifespan of your stairlift and keep it running in good shape.

 6. How much do stairlifts cost installed?

 When it comes to stairlifts, there are really only two big factors that affect the overall cost.
 That is straight versus curved rail stairlifts.
 Your average straight staircase stair let’s start at about the $3,000 mark installed by a factory technician.
-A custom-fit, curved stairlift can cost anywhere from $8,500 and up.
+A custom-fit, a curved stairlift can cost anywhere from $8,500 and up.
 On average, expect to pay in the region of $5,000, but on the top end of the spectrum, some stairlifts come in near $20,000.
-Find more price info here
+Find more price info here.

 |Type of Stairlift||Average Cost|